mindspore-lab/mindone/examples/kohya_sd_scripts/Limitations.md

 ## 3. forward and backward wrapper

-Kohya designs a base lora trainer in `NetworkTrainer` in `train_network.py`,  with `load_target_model`, `load_tokenizer`, `get_text_cond` , `call_unet` and other methods.
+Kohya designs a base lora trainer in `NetworkTrainer` in `train_network.py`,  with `load_target_model`, `load_tokenizer`, `get_text_cond`, `call_unet`, and other methods.
 Most of these methods are designed for SD training and are overridden in`SDXLNetworkTrainer`, except the `train` method.
-The `train` implements the whole training process including dataset, network, optimizer, forward and backward.
+The `NetworkTrainer.train` in torch kohya implements a general lora training for the whole process including dataset, network, optimizer, forward and backward.

-Different from Torch, automatic differentiation in MindSpore graph mode based on the graph structure with forward graph and backward graph.
-So we define a `TrainStepForSDXLLoRA` to wrap the forward and backward process, inherit the `TrainStep` from `mindone.diffusers.training_utils`, a base class for training steps in MindSpore.
+Different from Torch, automatic differentiation in MindSpore graph mode based on the graph structure of forward graphs and backward graphs.
+So we define a `TrainStepForSDXLLoRA` to wrap the forward and backward process, and the `train` method needs to choose the trainstep wrapper for any specified model in training loop.
+That means another model like SD1.5 or Flux needs another trainstep wrapper definition.
+The wrapper inherits the `TrainStep` from `mindone.diffusers.training_utils`, a base class for training steps implemented in MindSpore.

 *Torch*